 If you’re not the craftiest person, like us, we found these large and small readymade pull bows— a great alternative instead of making our own.
 All you have to do is pull some strings and the bow will form itself!
 They come in all different sizes and colors, so you’ll be able to find one that fits your wrist and matches your dress.

-You’ll also need your favorite succulents, air plants or flowers to put on the corsage.
-We like to take one succulent cutting that’s bigger than all the others and make it the focal point of the corsage.
+You’ll also need your favorite succulents, air plants, or flowers to put on the corsage.
+We like to take one succulent cutting bigger than all the others and make it the focal point of the corsage.
 Echeverias and Hens and Chicks are great for this because they have beautiful, colorful rosettes that look a lot like flowers!